-If you watched Pacquiao vs. Mayweather last weekend, you probably noticed a woman: a stunning, statuesque brunette, carrying out ring-girl duties.
-Well, she goes by the name Sydney.
-(Those are her feet, above.)
-She’s 22, a stripper.
-And she rakes in around $300,000 a year.
+I first caught sight of Sydney two years ago watching the Pacquiao vs. Mayweather match on TV.
+You may have noticed her too: a stunning, statuesque brunette, carrying out ring-girl duties.
+She was just 22, a stripper.
+And raking in around $300,000 a year.
 That makes her one of the highest-earning strippers in Las Vegas.
 The LeBron of strippers.
 How does somebody pull something like that off?
-We tracked her down to get her story.
+I tracked her down to get her story.
 It includes rebellion, hustle, manipulation, (literally) slippery cash, and a streak of cold pragmatism you don't see outside of the realm of accounting.

 It also includes some confused men dropping trou in front of her.